Egypt impounds Ever Given ship over $900 million Suez Canal compensation bill - Local News 8

 Its statement went on to explain why UK Club believes the magnitude of the claim is not valid.

-“The SCA has not provided a detailed justification for this extraordinarily large claim, which includes a US$300 million claim for a ‘salvage bonus’ and a US$300 million claim for ‘loss of reputation.’
+“The SCA has not provided a detailed justification for this extraordinarily large claim, which includes a $300 million claim for a ‘salvage bonus’ and a $300 million claim for ‘loss of reputation.’
 The grounding resulted in no pollution and no reported injuries.
 The vessel was re-floated after six days and the Suez Canal promptly resumed their commercial operations.
-The claim presented by the SCA also does not include the professional salvor’s claim for their salvage services which owners and their hull underwriters expect to receive separately,” the UK Club statement said.
+The claim presented by the SCA also does not include the professional salvor’s claim for their salvage services, which owners and their hull underwriters expect to receive separately,” the UK Club statement said.

 The ship’s cargo has been seized until the dispute is resolved, according to the Suez Canal Authority.